afodgc/PIC2/README.md

 Irei fazer um pequeno resumo do PIC aqui

 ## LaTeX Document Template
 This repo used a github latex repo and a latex template made by Rui Santos Cruz.
-The both template were edit as i preferred.
+Both template were combine as like.
 Following is explain how to setup vscode for latex

 ## 🚀 Quick Start